 An estimate of the impairment allowance for doubtful NDR and Council Tax debts is based upon the age and type of each debt.
 A collective assessment matrix is used, incorporating the value of items with shared characteristics, eg. the type of debtor and the period overdue, together with a weighting factor for the probability of default.
-The total Collection Fund impairment allowance at 31 March 2023 is £3,047,648, of which £201,279 and £231,799 represent Gedling's shares of NDR and Council Tax respectively.
-The continuing impact of the Covid-19 pandemic is uncertain, however it has been addressed when assessing the expected credit loss provisions, and the use of a collective provision matrix ensures that when arrears rise there is a corresponding increase in the expected credit loss provision.
+The total Collection Fund impairment allowance at 31 March 2024 is £3,689,534, of which £275,434 and £266,484 represent Gedling's shares of NDR and Council Tax respectively.